What is Red Ink?

 - The browser extension requires a Chromium browser (Edge, Chrome, Firefox); Red Ink appears there in the context menu, provided it is not blocked by the respective application;

-- a prompt library with various sample prompts is included (some of which are from third parties).
+- A prompt library with various sample prompts is included (some of which are from third parties).

 Further information, in particular on functionality, can be found in the Red Ink user and installation guide.